 Community Project Grants

 Community Project Grants enable New Hampshire nonprofit organizations to design and carry out public humanities programs with the help of experts in philosophy, history, literature or other humanities disciplines relevant to their topic.
 From dynamic lectures and facilitated discussions, to walking tours, oral history workshops and teacher professional development seminars, these programs create opportunities for participants to explore new knowledge and discuss universal questions.
+For a list of recently-funded grants, click here.
+For more information about applying for a grant, scroll to the bottom of the page and click "Before You Apply."

 Quarterly grants of up to $10,000 are the heart of New Hampshire Humanities grant making, enabling all kinds of nonprofits and educational institutions to design and carry out multi-faceted projects.
 Proposals are accepted four times a year.